getty-zig/getty.so/docs/user-guide/design/interfaces.md

 ## Implementation

-To implement a Getty interface, call the interface and apply `#!zig usingnamespace` to its return value.
+To implement a Getty interface, call the interface and apply `usingnamespace` to its return value.
 This will import an interface type and interface function into your implementation.

 ```zig title="Zig code"
 const std = @import("std");